What’s a Neuroma?

 - Stress can cause or worsen a neuroma.

-- The signs and symptoms appear gradually.
+- The signs and symptoms develop gradually.
 They start off as a rare occurrence while wearing narrow-toed shoes or engaging in irritating activities.

 - By removing the shoe, rubbing the foot, or avoiding irritating shoes or activities, the symptoms may subside momentarily.